 Had Germany and Japan had won the war, do you think the same wealthy people would be running America that runs it today?

-I wonder why they call it “sleeping around” when there’s no sleep involved?
+Why do they call it “sleeping around” when sleeps not involved?

-Why do women feel safe saying things to a man that a man would be deathly afraid to say to another man?
+Why do women feel safe saying things that a man would be deathly afraid to say to another man?

-Do the Patriots refer to themselves as being from New England or Boston?
+Do the Pats refer to themselves as being from New England or Boston?

-If white people are responsible for all the bad things that have happened to black people, then they must be responsible for good things too?
+If white people are responsible for all the bad things that have happened, then they must be responsible for good things too?